Broadway (1942 film)

-Broadway is a 1942 crime drama musical film directed by William A. Seiter and starring George Raft as himself and Pat O'Brien as a detective.
+Broadway is a 1942 American crime drama musical film directed by William A. Seiter and starring George Raft and Pat O'Brien.
 The supporting cast features Janet Blair and Broderick Crawford.

 Another fictionalized biographical movie based on Raft's life, The George Raft Story (1961), featured a different actor (Ray Danton) playing Raft.

 Plot

 George Raft, a Hollywood dancer, returns to Manhattan and recalls working in a nightclub with a bootlegger's girlfriend.